Shot (pellet): Manufacture

 The roundness of the lead shot depends on the angle of the inclined surfaces as well as the temperature of the liquid coolant.
 Various coolants have successfully been used, ranging from diesel fuel to antifreeze and water-soluble oil.
 After the lead shot cools, it is washed, then dried, and small amounts of graphite are finally added to prevent clumping of the lead shot.
 Lead shot larger than about #5 tends to clump badly when fed through tubes, even when graphite is used, whereas lead shot smaller than about #6 tends not to clump when fed through tubes when graphite is used.

 Lead shot dropped quickly into liquid cooling baths when being produced from molten lead is known as "chilled lead shot", in contrast to "soft lead shot" which is produced by molten lead not being dropped as quickly into a liquid cooling bath.
 The process of rapidly chilling lead shot during its manufacturing process causes the shot to become harder than it would otherwise be if allowed to cool more slowly.
 Hence, chilled lead shot, being harder and less likely to deform during firing, is preferred by shotgunners for improving shot pattern densities at longer (> 30 yd) ranges, whereas soft lead shot, being softer and more likely to deform during firing, is preferred for improving shot pattern densities at very close (< 20 yd) ranges as the softer and now deformed shot scatters more quickly when fired.
-Soft lead shot is also more readily deformed during the firing process by the effects of chokes.
+Soft lead shot is also more readily deformed during the firing process by chokes.

 The manufacture of non-lead shot differs from that of lead, with compression molding used to create some alloys.